xactoes/5ofaKind/README.md

 KNOWN BUGS:
 * Transfer does not work yet
+* Scores sent over link from sender to receiver then back to sender will duplicate

 OTHER CHANGES TO BE MADE:
 * SPLASH SCREEN
 * NAME PROMPT ON FIRST STARTUP (skippable)
 * FINISH SETTING UP TRANSFER
+  * DEDUPLICATE SCORES
 * BETTER TITLE SCREEN (maybe)
 * ADD DICE ROLLING ANIMATION
 * CREDITS SCREEN